ibireme/yyjson/doc/API.md

 ## JSON Object
 The following functions can be used to access a JSON object.<br/>

-Note that accessing elements by a key may take a linear search time.
+Note that accessing elements by key may take a linear search time.
 Therefore, if you need to iterate through an object, it is recommended to use the iterator API.

 ```c